SunC0der/sEQE-Control-Software/docs/source/index.rst

 3. `Why do we measure EQE ? <https://en.wikipedia.org/wiki/Quantum_efficiency#Quantum_efficiency_of_solar_cells>`_

 The sEQE setup is an experimental setup built by Dr. Anna Jungbluth to provide a research group with the means to evaluate one of their own solar cell device's performance parameters.
-It is capable of reaching an EQE sensitivity of :math:`10^{-6}`.
+It is capable of reaching an EQE sensitivity of :math:`10^{-6}` .
+Furthermore has Dr. Anna Jungbluth written a program to extract the relevant solar cell parameter from the sEQE measurements which can be found under :doc:`analysis_generated/modules`.

 Where is this Project going ?
 -----------------------------
-The sEQE setup is maintained by the AFMD group and they have many ideas for its future development.
-Some of those which are already in work are:
+The sEQE setup is maintained by Ming Zhu.
+There are many ideas for its future development some of which are:

-1. Integrating and automating a cryostate
+1. [X] Integrating and automating a cryostate

-2. Integrating a light bias source
+2. [ ] Integrating a light bias source

-Feel free to reach out to the AFMD group if you have any ideas for further improvement or feedback.
+Feel free to reach out to Ming Zhu or the AFMD group if you have any feedback, ideas for future developments or questions.

 .. toctree::
    :maxdepth: 2